Alaxe/alaxe.github.io/_side_projects/3_gemini.md

 ---
 A two-player platformer where players progress by cooperatively solving puzzles made out of logic gates.
-Supports real-time multiplier using WebSockets.
+Implements real-time multiplier using WebSockets.